-- number1 A number, a cell which has a number or a range of cells having numbers from which you want to get the smallest number.
+- number1: A number, a cell that has a number, or a range of cells having numbers from which you want to get the smallest number.

-- [number2] A number, a cell which has a number or a range of cells having numbers from which you want to get the smallest number.
+- [number2]: A number, a cell that has a number, or a range of cells having numbers from which you want to get the smallest number.

 - You can refer to a single cell, a named range, a range of cells or an array.